-At June 30, 2022, the Commission reported a liability of \$103,000 for its proportionate share of the collective net OPEB liability.
-The collective net OPEB liability was measured as of December 31, 2021, and the total OPEB liability used to calculate the collective net OPEB liability was determined by an actuarial valuation as of June 30, 2021.
+At June 30, 2023, the Commission reported a liability of \$119,000 for its proportionate share of the collective net OPEB liability.
+The collective net OPEB liability was measured as of December 31, 2022, and the total OPEB liability used to calculate the collective net OPEB liability was determined by an actuarial valuation as of June 30, 2022.
 The Commission's proportion of the collective net OPEB liability was based on a projection of the Commission's share of contributions to the OPEB plan relative to the project contributions of all participating employers, actuarially determined.
-At December 31, 2021, the Commission's proportion was 0.040% percent, which is a 0.0072 change to its proportion measure as of December 31, 2020 (0.2195% percent).
+At December 31, 2022 and 2021, the Commission's proportion was 0.040% percent.

-For the fiscal year ended June 30, 2022, the Commission recognized OPEB expense of \$11,060.
-As of fiscal year ended June 30, 2022, the Commission reported deferred outflows of resources related to OPEB from the following sources:
+For the fiscal year ended June 30, 2023, the Commission recognized OPEB expense of \$10,206.
+As of fiscal year ended June 30, 2023, the Commission reported deferred outflows of resources related to OPEB from the following sources: